tecnomod-um/OntoGenixLLMExperiments/Fine-tuning+RAG/README.md

 * In both the RAG and fine-tuning processes, similar results are obtained.
 In both cases the ontologies are more concise than the base model using the prompt, that is, the redundacy observed with the base model is solved.
 * The fine-tuning process addresses the issue where open-source tools failed to display the correct standardized format during ontology building.
 * With the same training, the GPT-4o-mini model outperforms the Llama 3 model (8B) quantized at 4 bits, particularly in its ability to create classes that are related through object properties.
 However, given that the training dataset is small, increasing the dataset size could potentially enhance the performance of the Llama 3 model, allowing it to compete more effectively with the GPT-4o-mini model.
+* With the same training, the Llama 3 (8B) model quantized at 8 bits outperforms the Llama 3 (8B) model quantized at 4 bits, having fewer single classes, tending to relate classes by object properties.
+Also, quantized at 8 bits is capable of defining sub-classes.
 ***
 ## Instruct the model to use a specific ontology of interest.
 * **Through prompt**: The complete ontology is included in the prompt in turtle format, as the model is able to understand ontologies in RDF, RDFS and OWL.